willingc/jupyterhub/docs/source/troubleshooting.md

 See also [JupyterHub SSL encryption](getting-started.md#ssl-encryption).

-Additional information about SSL can be found at (https://www.feistyduck.com/library/openssl-cookbook/online/).
+Additional information about SSL can be found in [OpenSSL cookbook](https://www.feistyduck.com/library/openssl-cookbook/online/).